ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Reverted layout changes for breakpoints in mobile and tablet view in `TaskTableView` Component
 * Temporary disabled css variables for color from tailwind in `OnboardingHeader` Component
 * Refactored how user data is fetched from the server in `UserStore` Store
-* Updated default value for `team` attribute in `DraftedStore` Store
+* Updated `default` value for `team` attribute in `DraftedStore` Store
 * Updated all components associated with `user` data
 * Adjusted padding for `AddClientModal` Component
 * Adjusted `FormField` Components for `ClientFormSections` Component to have validation
-* Updated default sort direction for `CMSAdmin` Component
+* Updated `default` sort direction for `CMSAdmin` Component
 * Refactored how labels of tasks are counted in `ClientItemCard` Component
 * Added options/ settings for CMS Components in `CMSHeader` Component - TBA
 * Added functionality to check if the `task` is overdue in `TaskBoardCard` Component
 * Updated all components associated with `task` escalation
 * Updated sorting functionality to include task escalation in `TaskTableView` Component
-* Adjusted padding, font size, font weight, font color, and width in `TaskTableView` Component
+* Adjusted padding, font size, font weight, font color, and width for `TaskTableView` Component
 * Updated content for rows and columns in `TaskTableView` Component
 * Added form validation for `FormFieldInput` Component
 * Added error indicator and message for `FormFieldInput` Component
-* Updated default value for `FormFieldInput` Component
+* Updated `default` value for `FormFieldInput` Component
 * Added form validation for `FormFieldRadio` Component
 * Added error indicator and message for `FormFieldRadio` Component
-* Updated default value for `FormFieldRadio` Component
+* Updated `default` value for `FormFieldRadio` Component
-* Updated default value for atoms associated with client data in `ClientStore` Store to resolve incorrect validation errors
+* Updated `default` value for atoms associated with client data in `ClientStore` Store to resolve incorrect validation errors
 * Removed sorting functionality from `CMSAdmin` Component in favor of `TaskTableView` Component handling the sorting functionality
 * Removed sorting functionality from `CMSTL` Component in favor of `TaskTableView` Component handling the sorting functionality
 * Removed sorting functionality from `CMSUser` Component in favor of `TaskTableView` Component handling the sorting functionality
 * Added `danger` variant color in `tailwind.config.js`
+* Fixed parity issues with both views for tasks, matching task details in both components in both views

 ## v.0.9.21